-Discovering you have a pest problem is going to put a downer on anyone’s day.
+Discovering a pest problem is going to put a downer on anyone’s day.
 Trying to deal with it yourself can be an outright nightmare.
 It’s tough to know exactly how you should go about removing your unwanted visitors and if you’re not careful, you could even be putting your health at risk.

-It’s best to leave tasks like this to a professional pest control company.
-But how do you know who is going to be the right company and team to get the job done?
+It’s best to leave tasks like this to a professional pest control company, but how do you know who is going to be the right company and team to get the job done?